donovan-h-parks/RefineM/README.md

 ## Cite

-If you find this package useful, please cite this git repository (https://github.com/dparks1134/refinem)
+If you find this package useful, please cite:

+Parks DH et al. 2017.
+[Recovery of nearly 8,000 metagenome-assembled genomes substantially expands the tree of life](http://dx.doi.org/10.1038/s41564-017-0012-7).
+Nat Microbiol 2: 1533-1542.

+Please also consider citing the 3rd party applications required by RefineM such as [Prodigal](http://prodigal.ornl.gov/) and [DIAMOND](http://ab.inf.uni-tuebingen.de/software/diamond/).

 ## Copyright